 The daily bag and possession limits apply to both stocks within the same sub-area and time period.
-Current regulations in subsections 7.40(b)(50)(E)2.a. and b. specify bag limits for KRFC stocks in the Klamath River.
-Current regulations in subsections 7.40(b)(50)(E)2.a.

-KRFC stocks in the Trinity River.
-Current regulations in subsection 7.40(b)(50)(C)2.b. specify KRFC possession limits.
+Current regulations in subsections 7.40(b)(50)(E)2.a. through 2.e. specify bag limits for KRFC stocks in the Klamath River.
+Current regulations in subsections 7.40(b)(50)(E)6.b., e., and f. specify bag limits for KRFC stocks in the Trinity River.
+Current regulations in subsection 7.40(b)(50)(C)2.a. and 2.b. specify KRSC and KRFC possession limits, respectively.